Towards active learning: A stopping criterion for the sequential sampling of grain boundary degrees of freedom: Results

-The topological aspect of the stopping criterion is illustrated in Figure~\ref{fig:division_boundaries_1D} for the $[100]$ and $[110]$ STGB subspaces, which also shows the location of the design points of the sequential sampling.
-On the bottom line, the locations of the initial design points are displayed.
+The topological aspect of the stopping criterion is illustrated in Figure~\ref{fig:division_boundaries_1D} for the $[100]$ and $[110]$ STGB subspaces.
+Here, we used the Kriging estimate with an additional parameter $\delta$ (see Appendix \ref{app:kriging}), which determines whether the predicted energy landscape interpolates the simulated data exactly ($\delta =0$) or not ($\delta >0$).
+As a result, for larger values of $\delta$ the predicted function becomes more smooth.
+In Figure~\ref{fig:division_boundaries_1D} the parameter $\delta$ was chosen as (a) $0.0$, (b) $0.1$, and (c) $0.3$, respectively.
+On the $x$-axis of Figure~\ref{fig:division_boundaries_1D}, the locations of the initial design points are displayed.
 Going up along the $y$-axis, the evolution of the positions of the cusps (vertical dashed lines) and the location of the sequentially chosen design points ($\blacktriangle$) and initial chosen design points ($\blacktriangle$ located at the $x$-axis) can be tracked.
-For example, for the [100]-subspace the algorithm chooses the $88.5^\circ$ misorientation angle in the first iteration, $0.75^\circ$ in the second, $85.15^\circ$, in the third and so on.
+For example, for the [100]-subspace the algorithm chooses the $88.5^\circ$ misorientation angle in the first iteration, $0.75^\circ$ in the second, $85.15^\circ$ in the third and so on.
 It can be seen that the sequential algorithm allocates a large number of design points in neighbourhoods of the (unknown) cusps.
 Moreover, it does not select new sampling locations from the same region over several iterations but rather visits neighbourhoods of other cusps.
 In addition, the plots illustrate that the number of cusps increases with the number of sequential steps performed and finally converges.
-For example, for the [110] subspace the algorithm starts with $5$ cusps, and after $8$ and $10$ iterations it detects $6$ and $7$ cusps, respectively.
+For example, for the [110] subspace and $\delta=0$ the algorithm starts with $5$ cusps, and after $8$ and $10$ iterations it detects $6$ and $7$ cusps, respectively.
+Furthermore, the comparison shows that an increasing value of $\delta$ does not only lead to a smoother energy function but also to a smaller number of detected cusps.
+For instance, 7 cusps are found after 20 iterations for the $[110]$ STGB subspace if $\delta=0$ is chosen, but only $5$ and $3$ cusps are found for $\delta = 0.1$ and $\delta = 0.3$, respectively.
+Note that in the latter case, the energy function is so smooth that the important cusps at $109.47^\circ$ is hardly visible anymore.
+Therefore, this value can be considered as an upper bound.
+The difference between the number of cusps for $\delta = 0.0$ and $\delta = 0.1$ shows that also a lower bound is a reasonable choice.
+In \cite{kroll2022efficient} it is described that for misorientations close to the edges of the fundamental zone the atomic structure can relax to those of the boundary structures, which effects the energy to shrink to $0~\si{mJ}/\si{m}^2$ and results in the spiky shape of the energy curve at the edges.
+This phenomenon is not present in the estimated function if $\delta $ is chosen sufficiently large.
+In summary, using a positive value of $\delta$ improves the prediction, as long as oversmoothing of the energy curve caused by taking $\delta$ too large is avoided.